Juan de Dicastillo

 Juan de Dicastillo (28 December 1584 – 6 March 1653) was a Spanish Jesuit theologian.
 He was born in Naples.
 He entered the novitiate of the Society of Jesus in 1600, and was professor of theology for twenty-five years at Toledo, Murcia, and Vienna.
 He died in Ingolstadt.

 Works

 In moral theology, Dicastillo followed the principles of probabilism.
 His principal works are:

-"De justitia et jure ceterisque virtutibus cardinalibus libriduo" (Antwerp, 1641);